hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “If DNS tells machines where to go, HESS / DFH tells machines what it means when they get there — before inference begins.”

-HESS is the only publicly discoverable, domain-owned, deterministic mechanism on today’s web that allows a site owner to declare semantic intent and provenance before crawling, retrieval, or inference begins.
+HESS is the only publicly discoverable, domain-owned, deterministic mechanism on today’s web that allows a site owner to declare semantic intent and provenance before crawling, retrieval, or inference begins “the only root-level, domain-owned, first-hop deterministic mechanism…”

 **HESS is the checkmate move in SEO and AI grounding:** once the first semantic hop is **deterministically owned and implemented**, every downstream system is forced into **arbitration instead of guesswork**.